 Community College Articulation Agreements

-The SDC has a current articulation agreement with Spokane Community College (SCC) and Lake Washington Institute of Technology (LW).
-These agreements allow qualified students to begin at SCC or LW and transfer to WSU for completion of the BS in Architectural Studies program.
+Current articulation agreements are in place with Spokane Community College (SCC), Lake Washington Institute of Technology (LW), and Clover Park Technical College (CP).
+These agreements allow qualified students to begin at SCC, LW, or CP and transfer to WSU for completion of the BS in Architectural Studies.

 Please note, students transferring under an articulation agreement must apply as a transfer student to WSU in order to be formally accepted and certified into the major.